shield-h2020/nfvo/README.md

 # API Documentation

-The documentation follows the [OpenAPI Specification](https://swagger.io/specification/) (aka Swagger RESTful API Documentation Specification) Version 2.0 and is defined in the [endpoints.yaml](src/server/endpoints.yaml) file.
-To see documentation in a user-friendly way, point your browser to the root of the vNSFO API server or directly paste the contents into [Swagger Editor](https://editor.swagger.io/).
+The documentation follows the [OpenAPI Specification](https://swagger.io/specification/) (aka Swagger RESTful API Documentation Specification) version 2.0.
+It is defined in the [endpoints.yaml](src/server/endpoints.yaml) file; and can be consulted in a user-friendly way by pointing your browser to the root of the vNSFO API server or directly paste the contents into [Swagger Editor](https://editor.swagger.io/).

 # Testing